Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.7.6 - Changes to how .vsmrc is processed to support Docker. .vsmrc can now be in $HOME, Repo Dir, or VSM XML Dir (/tmp/vsm).
+If the .vsmrc is in any directory besides the default or $HOME you will need to specify the --repo or -v|--vsmdir options and order is important.

 3.7.5 - Fix to progress bars once more, should be final form.
 Added another suite and fixed more broken due to new version downloads.